 Rob Marshall began volunteering with GICF in 2002 and assumed the role of President in 2004, a position he held until November 2017.
 During this time, Mr. Marshall made some 15 trips to Lulwanda, and was instrumental in leading the GICF organization through the slow but steady expansion from 13 to currently 120 orphaned children in their care.

 Mr. Marshall, a native of Canada, is a degreed Professional Engineer who retired after 33 years in the oil industry.
-His work has taken him to live and work in Canada, Norway, Russia, Egypt, Italy, and the United States.
+His work has taken him and his family to live and work in Canada, Norway, Russia, Egypt, Italy, and the United States.
 He and his wife Cathy (who also has spent considerable time managing GICF’s Child Sponsorship program as a volunteer) consider it a privilege to serve the Lord to the benefit of the children of Uganda.
-They have two daughters, Sarah and Rebecca, who have visited Lulwanda several times and share their parents’ love and compassion for the orphans of the world.

 John Palmer began volunteering with GICF in 2014 as a fulltime missionary living in Mbale Uganda.
 He was the Treasurer and Development Coordinator of GICF Uganda from February 2014 through June 2018.
 While in Uganda, he helped launch the Tendo Campus for older children, oversaw the farm expansion program, and was instrumental in the transition from a Dormitory model at Lulwanda to a more nurturing Home style model.